frejur/stroustrup-ppp-drills/chapter_09/exercise/e05/readme.md

 - Add a getter function

 ### 8a.
 Create a 'Patron' class:
 - Name (String.
-Should not be empty)
+Should only consist of words separated by single spaces (' ') or single hyphens '-'.
+Words should only consist of letters.
+The name must start and end with a letter.)
 - Card Number (String.
 Only digits.
 Range: 100000 to 999999)
 - Vector of \<Fee\>'s (Different from the original exercise.
 See 4c)